Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 14-Day Sweet Pickles

 These cucumbers have been in the salted water for 7 days.
-The bubbles are still there but the cucumbers all have an olive color instead of bright green.
+The bubbles are still there, but the cucumbers are all olive-colored instead of bright green.

 Drain the Cucumbers after 7 Days